Rhetoric, a Legacy, and Abandonment

 And number three,

-in sport, male sports, or who are a Democratic working-class family, they wrote great Democratic tickets, and their daughter comes home and says, there's a guy in high school with testicles and a penis in our shower, and I can't take that.
+They wrote great democratic tickets, and their daughter comes home and says, There's a guy in high school with testicles and a penis in our shower, and I can't take that.
+Or

 They've destroyed it, the left has.